 This article about apple phytochemicals and their health benefits by Boyer and Liu (2004) discusses associations between eating apples and lower rates of cardiovascular disease, and potentially cancer.

-How to Prepare Apple Crisp – Gluten-free and Vegan
+How to Make Apple Crisp – Gluten-free and Vegan

 Next, place the apples into the slow cooker.
 Add the maple syrup, almond flour, water, lemon juice, cinnamon, ginger, and salt.
 Mix these together.